ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

 Examples
 ^^^^^^^^

-The initial examples in this section use YAML file ``config.yaml`` with the following contents:
+The initial examples in this section use YAML file ``config.yaml`` with contents:

 .. literalinclude:: config/config.yaml
    :language: yaml

-and YAML file ``update.yaml`` with the following contents:
+and YAML file ``update.yaml`` with contents:

 .. literalinclude:: config/update.yaml
    :language: yaml

-* To show the values in the input config file that have unrendered Jinja2 variables/expressions or empty keys:
+* For a report of input-config values with unrendered Jinja2 variables/expressions or empty/null keys:

   .. literalinclude:: config/realize-values-needed.cmd
      :language: text